riceissa/computing-notes/moc.md

 # Now for the moment of truth:
 ~/opt/moc/bin/mocp

-# If the above worked, you can add that to your PATH:
+# If the above worked, you can add the location to your PATH:
 echo 'PATH="$HOME/opt/moc/bin/:$PATH"' >> ~/.bashrc

+# After MOC is in your PATH, once you open a new shell,
+# you should just be able to start MOC like this:
+mocp
 ```